-As mentioned in our previous article, Indian Arrival Day, the attitude of the descendants of colonized East Indians of British Guiana towards their colonial past is wide and varied.
-Some are thankful for the voyage that brought them a new life and new opportunities while others detest the compromising, and sometimes harsh, conditions under which their foreparents were subjected during their voyage to the new world.
+As mentioned in our previous article, Indian Arrival Day, the attitudes of the descendants of colonized East Indians of British Guiana towards their colonial past are wide and varied.
+Some are thankful for the voyage that brought them a new life and new opportunities while others detest the compromising and sometimes harsh conditions to which their foreparents were subjected during their voyage to the new world.

 In this story, a young girl reflects on her ancestry, colonial history, and her life now in modern-day Guyana.
 As you will see, her feelings about British Colonialism are also mixed.
 On one hand, she is thankful about some things, but on the other, she is infuriated about others.

 Arrival Day usually gives me a mixed set of emotions.
 I’ve studied too much history in high school and read too much to not understand some of the ironies of this day.
 I’m eternally grateful for the fact that my fore parents made that journey across the Atlantic – whether by choice or not.
 I’m much better off for it and for their endurance and sacrifices.

 I’m both infuriated and heartbroken at what they’ve had to endure on both the journey and the life after.
 I’m still learning of what the women went through because that was a time when women’s voices were never heard or recorded.
 I’m not sure I know how I feel that I cannot trace my roots to India even though we’ve held on as much as we could to this day.